JChirinos3201/BigToe/README.md

 ## How to Run
 ### Install and run on localhost
-1. Navigate to desired directory and clone the BigToe repo
+1. Navigate to desired directory and clone the CodeXLab repo
 2. Install python3 pip by running `$ apt-get install python3-pip`
 3. Install virtualenv by running `$ pip3 install virtualenv`
 4. Make a virtual environment by running `$ virtualenv <path/to/customVenvName>`